 Active participation within the CoC is expected of all board members.
 Active participation is defined as attending (either in person or via conference call) at least 75% of regularly scheduled board meetings for the calendar year.
 Absences beyond 25% can possibly be considered excused if the board member provides the Executive Committee with a legitimate excuse prior to the meeting.
 No more than 50% of meetings can be missed and considered excused.
 It is also an expectation that board members will attend the full CoC meetings, which are held at least twice a year.
 In addition, all board members are required to participate in at least one CoC Committee.

+Planning Grant Match

+All Board members are required to indicate whether or not they are eligible to provide match to the planning grant as per the CoC’s Planning Grant Match Policy and Procedure.
+If eligible, it is a requirement that Board members submit their match sheets at least quarterly to DCED.

 Removal

 Voting members of the board who miss more than 25% of regularly scheduled meetings for the calendar year, or those who have been identified as not fulfilling other board member responsibilities (as detailed above), will be reviewed by the Executive Committee and a decision as to whether the person should be removed from their position on the Board will be made on a case by case basis.